sumonmia360/typescript-problem-solving/README.md

 ---

-# Explain the difference between any, unknown, and never types in TypeScript.
+# Difference between any, unknown, and never types in TypeScript.

 ### Introduction